 * Produced by Actors Workout Studio, Hollywood, California, December 2017.

-* Scheduled to be produced by A Danniella DiClaudio and Friends Production, Elizabeth, Pennsylvania, December 2018.
+* Produced by A Danniella DiClaudio and Friends Production, Elizabeth, Pennsylvania, December 2018.

 APOLLO 21 or 22